The planetary nebula Abell 48 and its [WN] nucleus: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for comments that significantly improved this manuscript.
 D.J.F. thanks Macquarie University for a MQ Research Fellowship and I.S.B. is the recipient of an Australian Research Council Super Science Fellowship (project ID FS100100019).
-This research has made use of the SIMBAD database and the VizieR service, operated at CDS, Strasbourg, France.
+This research has made use of the SIMBAD database and the VizieR service, operated at CDS, Strasbourg, France, and used data from the AAO/UKST \ha\ Survey, produced with the support of the Anglo-Australian Telescope Board and the UK Particle Physics and Astronomy Research Council (now the STFC).
+Q.A.P and M.S. acknowledge support from the Australian Astronomical Observatory.